flynnzac/genvar/README.md

 # genvar: an R package for imperative data manipulation and regression (like Stata)

+This is the README for this version of `genvar`.
+It may not apply to the version of `genvar` on CRAN.
+See the README file on the CRAN page, https://cran.rstudio.com/web/packages/genvar/.

 ## Installation

 `genvar` is now on CRAN!
 To install latest CRAN release, run the following from R: